About the layout

 The rolling stock is generally ready to run, although most of it has been heavily modified and detailed.
 Cravens DMUS are from DC Kits, Midland DMUs are cut-and-shut Lima, and some of the more unusual coaches are Comet or Bill Bedford kits

-The original layout concept is being developed to allow non-passenger services to run through the station, to represent a freight-only connection to the east.
+The original layout concept has been developed to allow non-passenger services to run through the station, to represent a freight-only connection to the east.
 This involves a larger, continuous fiddle yard, with a greater variety of rolling stock assuming services running to and from the docks.

 The layout is available for exhibitions.
 The overall length of the small layout 14′, and it travels in a car.
 The circular version is 23′ long x 11′ deep and needs a transit van.
 Both versions require 4 operators.
 Please contact Tom Cunnington for further details.